openHABian - Hassle-free openHAB Setup

 # Availability and Backup

-- the ZRAM feature moves write intensive parts of openHABian into RAM to mitigate the risk of SD card corruption.
-See community thread for more up to date information.
+- The zram feature moves write intensive parts of openHABian into RAM to mitigate the risk of SD card corruption.
+See community thread (opens new window) for more up to date information.
 WARNING: power failure will result in some data to get lost (albeit the system should continue to run).
 Get an UPS.
-ZRAM is enabled by default for swap, logs and persistence data.
+Zram is enabled by default for swap, logs and persistence data.
 You can toggle use in [menu option 38].

 - Move the root filesystem to USB-attached memory.
-WARNING: USB sticks are as susceptible to flash wearout as SD cards are, making ZRAM the better choice for a standard Pi to run off its internal SD card.
-But you can use this option to migrate your system to a safe medium such as an SSD or HDD. [menu option 37]
+WARNING: USB sticks are as susceptible to flash wear-out as SD cards are, making zram the better choice for a standard Pi to run off its internal SD card.
+But you can use this option to migrate your system to a safe medium such as an SSD or HDD.
+See [menu option 37].

-- Use the openHAB integrated openhab-cli tool to interactively backup/restore your openHAB config [menu option 50/51].
+- Use the openHAB integrated openhab-cli tool (opens new window) to interactively backup/restore your openHAB config [menu option 50/51].

-- Use Amanda Network Backup for full system backups, documentation here. [menu option 52]
+- Use Amanda Network Backup (opens new window) for full system backups, documentation here.
+See [menu option 52].

-Standard openHABian install enables ZRAM by default (#1).
-Once you attach a safe external medium to your system (such as an SSD), you can disable ZRAM (#1) and move the system over using menu options 37 (#2).
+Standard openHABian install enables zram by default (#1).
+Once you attach a safe external medium to your system (such as an SSD), you can disable zram (#1) and move the system over using menu options 37 (#2).
 Finally, we strongly suggest you install Amanda (#4) right after you finish your setup.
-Amanda is to take care to backup your openHAB config and whole server to be able to quickly restore it when in need.
-This is not done by default because it requires a number of user inputs, but you should not skip it for your own safety !
+Amanda is to take care to backup the whole system to be able to quickly restore it when in need.
+This is not done by default because it requires a number of user inputs, but you should not skip it for your own safety!

 # Setup notes

-openHABian will install latest stable openHAB 2 by default.
-To ease upgrading,
+Starting with its general release, openHABian will install openHAB 3 by default.

-There's big changes such as to install Java 11 (which is mandatory for openHAB3).
+There's some big changes also to openHABian such as to install Java 11 and to use changed file and directory names.

 ... /openhab/ ...
 (NOTE: not

-It's a number of places there'll be changes in, often subtle ones like the name of Samba export shares to change.
+openhab3) plus there's changes in a number of places, often subtle ones like the name of Samba export shares to change.

-You can exchange the binary packages (which is what openHABian will do), but there is no help to change your configuration back to a OH2 compatible one.
+There is no migration to change your configuration back to a openHAB 2 compatible one.

-Note it'll NOT downgrade Java however. openHAB 2 is known to run with Zulu Java 11, though.
+openHAB 2 however is known to run with Java 11 as well.